Brotherhood (American TV series): Reception

-Viewing figures
+Ratings

-Despite having a subpar total viewership of 540,000, Showtime renewed the series for a second season which aired in Fall 2007.
-It was renewed for a third season with eight episodes as of January 21, 2008.
+Despite having a subpar total viewership of 540,000, Showtime renewed the series for a second season due to its critical acclaim.
+The second season aired in the fall of 2007 as the lead-out for Dexter, which helped boost ratings to 651,000 viewers.
+It was renewed for a third season consisting of eight episodes on January 21, 2008.

-Critical acclaim
+Critical response

 Many critics compared the series to The Sopranos.
-Some felt that it was actually closer in tone to another HBO drama, The Wire, in portraying "a fine-textured portrait of a blue-collar city" and predicted comparable under performance in finding an audience.
+Some felt that it was actually closer in tone to another HBO drama The Wire in portraying "a fine-textured portrait of a blue-collar city" and predicted the series would face a comparable struggle in finding an audience.
 LA Weekly stated that the show may be more satisfying in its emotional payoffs for viewers than the sixth season of The Sopranos.
-Critics have characterized the show as being part of a wave of programming that puts Showtime on a level pegging with their pay cable rival HBO for quality.
+Critics have characterized the show as being part of a wave of programming that put Showtime on a level with their pay cable rival HBO for quality.

-Critics have praised the central performances of Clarke and Isaacs.
+Critics praised the central performances of Clarke and Isaacs.
 They have also commented on the authenticity in casting down to the minor roles and the strong characterization of the supporting cast.
-The Hollywood Reporter named the show as the one to watch over the summer it debuted and stated that the ensemble of well drawn characters created a "reality that speaks to the collision of interests, the dispersal of power and the impossibility of effective compromise."
-The Phoenix picked out Annabeth Gish's against type role as an adulterous addict as potentially re-defining her career.
-Variety said that Isaacs performance as Michael provided the lifeblood of the series by grabbing the attention.

-The Seattle Post Intelligencer described the show as a "masterpiece."
-Variety called it "the jewel Showtime has sought for years."
+The Hollywood Reporter named the show as the one to watch over the summer it debuted and stated that the ensemble of well-drawn characters creates a "reality that speaks to the collision of interests, the dispersal of power and the impossibility of effective compromise."
+The Phoenix singled out Annabeth Gish's against-type role as an adulterous addict as potentially re-defining for her career.
+Phil Gallo of Variety said that Isaacs' performance as Michael provides the lifeblood of the series.
+Frazier Moore of the Seattle Post-Intelligencer described the show as a "masterpiece" and Gallo called it "the jewel Showtime has sought for years."
+Writing of the third season, Ginia Bellafante of The New York Times wrote, "No show on television has better captured the will to ethnic insularity".

-Criticism
+On review aggregate website Rotten Tomatoes, season 1 has an approval rating of 71% based on 21 reviews.
+The site’s critics consensus reads, "Brotherhood achieves an authentic sense of place while unleashing ferociously good actors onto a story rife with thought-provoking moral quandaries, but some viewers may find the series too glum and patient in its storytelling."
+Season 2 has an approval rating of 80% based on 5 reviews.
+Season 3 has an approval rating of 88% based on 8 reviews.

-The show has been criticized as lacking the humorous approach of Italian-American gangster stories like A Bronx Tale, Goodfellas, and The Sopranos.
-The show has also been described as initially off-putting due to its flawed characters but became more involving as it progresses.
+Among the criticisms of the show were that it lacked the humorous approach of Italian-American gangster stories like A Bronx Tale, Goodfellas, and The Sopranos, resulting in the series incorporating more black humor into season two onward.